Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure

-\section{Numerical experiments.}
+\section{Numerical experiments}

 Numerical experiments show that the proposed method is superior to previous methods in terms of efficiency, while maintaining verification performance.
 The efficiency is evaluated in terms of CPU time.
 The performance of verification is evaluated in terms of the radii of the intervals of the verified eigenvalue and entries of the eigenvectors.
-The experiments are performed on synthetic examples.

 All computations are performed on a computer with an Intel Xeon Platinum 8176M 2.10 GHz central processing unit (CPU), 3 TB of random-access memory (RAM), and the Ubuntu 18.04.5 LTS operating system.
 All programs are implemented and run in MATLAB Version~9.6.0.1335978 (R2019a) Update~8 for double precision floating-point arithmetic with unit roundoff~$u = 2^{-53} \simeq 1.1\cdot10^{-16}$.
 We use INTLAB version~11~\cite{Rump1999} for interval arithmetic.
 The compared methods are the combination of the MATLAB built-in function~\texttt{eigs} for the solution of the eigenvalue problem and INTLAB function~\texttt{verifyeig} for verification, which is denoted by \texttt{eigs}+\texttt{verifyeig}, and the Hankel matrix approaches in \cite{ImakuraMorikuniTakayasu2019JCAM}.
-The matrix~$V \in \mathbb{R}^{n \times L}$ are generated by using the built-in MATLAB function~\texttt{randn}.
+The matrix~$V \in \mathbb{R}^{n \times \ell}$ are generated by using the built-in MATLAB function~\texttt{randn}.
 The tolerance of quadrature error~$\delta$ is set to $10^{-15}$.
-The eigenvalues and eigenvectors of $H_{M, \mathrm{in}}^{<, (N)} \boldsymbol{y} = \lambda' H_{M, \mathrm{in}}^{(N)} \boldsymbol{y}$ in line~8 of Algorithm~\ref{alg:verifiedSSRR} are verified by using the INTLAB function~\texttt{verifyeig}.
+The number of quadrature points~$N$ for the complex moment approaches is determined according to the criteria~\cite[(12)]{ImakuraMorikuniTakayasu2019JCAM} and \eqref{eq:N4eigval} for the verification of eigenvalues and \eqref{eq:N4eigvec} for the verification of eigenvectors.
+The eigenvalues and eigenvectors of $[ H_{m, \mathrm{in}}^{<, (N)} ] \boldsymbol{y} = \lambda [H_{m, \mathrm{in}}^{(N)}] \boldsymbol{y}$ in line~9 of Algorithm~\ref{alg:verifiedSSRR} are verified by using the INTLAB function~\texttt{verifyeig}.
+Here, \texttt{verifyeig} can deal with multiple and nearly multiple eigenvalues~\cite{Rump2001LAA}.
 Note again that the number of eigenvalues in the interval~$\Omega$ is assumed to be given in advance.

-\subsection{Efficiency.}
+\subsection{Efficiency}